StevenU8/ContactManager/README.md

 ContactManager
 ==============

-Microsoft Exercise to understand Oauth, Roles Auth, and publishing to azure
+Microsoft Exercise to understand Oauth, Roles Authentication, and publishing to azure

-Must Create a .config file to store oauth credentials.
-In order to run
+Must Create a config file to store oauth credentials in order to run application